 The study of finance prepares students to understand the financial implications inherent in virtually all business decisions.
 Students majoring in Finance are prepared for entry-level careers in corporate management, depository institutions, investment management, and financial services.
-The finance curriculum emphasizes financial markets, evaluation of investments, and efficient allocation of resources.
+The

 The major in Finance consists of 18 semester hours.
 The following courses must be included in the major: